 Cyclothymic disorder (Cyclothymia)

-This form of bipolar disorder is determined by cyclic episodes of hypomanic symptoms together with episodes of depressive symptoms.
+This form of bipolar disorder is determined by cyclic episodes of hypomanic and depressive symptoms.

 Both symptoms can last for at least two weeks and up to one year in young adults and children.